darren-low-sociomantic/mobileWeb/README.md

 	if (typeof android != "undefined") {

-		var product = JSON.stringify(product); // Convert the object to string for JSinterface readibility android.reportSociomanticProductView(product);
+		var product = JSON.stringify(product); // Convert the object to string for JSinterface-readable android.reportSociomanticProductView(product);

 	} else {